Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 The second goal matters because it shapes the whole article.
 This is not only an argument for writing as such.
 It is an argument for a particular kind of written signed language.

-The article should also be read in its educational and practitioner-facing context.
-It is trying to answer institutional questions about Deaf education and biliteracy, not only to produce a detached writing-systems typology.
 That context makes the English-biliteracy concern understandable, but it does not make it sufficient as the governing criterion for signed writing.

 The article then moves through four main stages: